rklymentiev/py-for-neuro/chapters/chapter1.md

 <exercise id="3" title="Create your first variable">

-1. create a new variable `x` and set it to be equal 4
+1. Create a new variable `x` and set it to be equal 4;
-2. assign the value of the square root of `x` to a new variable `y`
+2. assign the value of the square root of `x` to a new variable `y`;
-3. print the value of the variable `y` on the screen
+3. print the value of the variable `y` on the screen.

 <i>Note, that there is no built-in function to get a square root, but you can use a power operator `**`.</i>

 <codeblock id="01_02">

-Square root of a number is the same as taking a number to the power of 0.5.
+* square root of a number is the same as the power of 0.5;

 </codeblock>